dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 ## Retry

-Retrying plays an important role in the overall CAP architecture design, CAP retry messages that fail to send or fail to execute.
-There are several retry strategies used throughout the CAP design process.
+Retrying is a crucial aspect of the CAP architecture.
+CAP retries messages that fail to send or execute, employing several retry strategies throughout its design.

 ### Send retry